List of Saw characters: Billy

 Billy is a ventriloquist puppet created by John Kramer to communicate with his victims.
 Billy usually appears on a TV screen when talking to victims, but sometimes appears in person, often riding a tricycle.
 Billy gives the victims instructions on how to escape their traps before the time expires.
-Billy has also appeared in every adaption of Saw, becoming an icon of the series.
+Billy has also appeared in every adaptation of Saw, becoming an icon of the series.
 It is revealed in Saw IV that Billy was based on an earlier puppet originally created for John and Jill Tuck's unborn son Gideon, and that John's unresolved anger after Jill suffered a miscarriage after a drug addict slammed a door into her led to John using a more sinister version of the puppet to communicate with his test subjects.